Majene: Dining

 Owing to the homogeneity of Indonesian diets, options for dining are limited.
 Many food stalls only sell one or two types of food and only stay open for certain hours of the day.
-The city of Majene has several Javanese restaurants, a handful of warungs featuring classic Indonesian favorites, some traditional Mandar and Bugis eateries, one Chinese restaurant called “Kios Kembar”, one allegedly western restaurant called “Dobi”, a couple fresh juice bars, and several street vendors that only open at night.
-These vendors sell a variety of fried foods, including: martabak, sambusa, sate, mie pangsit, mie gorreng, nasi gorreng, bakso, pisang molen, tahu isi, tempe gorreng, kroket, panada, bakwan, kawossol, and pupuk.
+The city of Majene has several Javanese restaurants, a handful of warungs (stalls or small stores) featuring classic Indonesian favorites, some traditional Mandar and Bugis eateries, one Chinese restaurant called "Kios Kembar", one allegedly western restaurant called "Dobi", a couple fresh juice bars, and several street vendors that only open at night.
+These vendors sell a variety of fried foods, including: martabak, sambusa, sate, mie pangsit, mie goreng (fried noodle), nasi goreng (fried rice), bakso (meatball), pisang molen, tahu isi, tempe goreng (fried tempeh), kroket, panada, bakwan, kawossol, and pupuk.

 Media

-The newspapers “Radar Sulbar” and “Media Indonesia” are the two most prominent sources of news in town, both of which cover the entire province of West Sulawesi.
+The newspapers "Radar Sulbar" and "Media Indonesia" are the two most prominent sources of news in town, both of which cover the entire province of West Sulawesi.
 The towny is also serviced by smaller local newspapers and bulletins that are published periodically, as needed.

 The only local TV station, Manakara, is operated out of Mamuju, but occasionally features a story from Majene.